-Words index Vivian Cook SLA site Spelling site
+Words site Vivian Cook SLA site

-Structure (function) words versus content words
+Structure (function) words versus content (lexical) words

-See also Youtube
+See also Youtube structure words list

 Since C.C.
 Fries's Structure of English (1953), language teachers have described English words as falling into two broad types: those that belong in the dictionary like 'storm' and 'confabulate', called content or lexical words, and those that belong in the grammar like 'of' and 'the', called structure, function or grammatical words.
 To see the difference, here is a quotation from a Theodore Sturgeon story using made-up content words but real function words: